 This course emphasizes the creation of professional business applications using the graphical user interface of Windows to solve business problems.
 Students learn how to create graphical objects, interfaces and controls, write event driven code, and work with multiple forms and executable files.
 A thorough presentation of interacting with relational databases using Visual Basic as the front end while focusing on processing XML data as an alternative to data from a relational database.
 Laboratory required.
-Prequisite: CIS 214 lar programming tools.
-Topics covered include: web design theory, internal and external links, tables and forms, cascading style sheets, dynamic web pages using a scripting language, and multimedia web pages.
-Prerequisite: CIS 210
+Prequisite: CIS 214

-WEB PAGE PROGRAMMING 3(3-2-6
+WEB PAGE PROGRAMMING 3(2-2-6)